 Why Are The Whites Of My Eyes Blue?

-The sclera is a dense coating of protein and collagen that acts as protection.
+The sclera is a dense coating of protein and collagen that protects the eye.
 It reaches the optic nerve in the rear of the eye from the front.
 The sclera of a healthy eye is smooth and white.
-A blue tinge results from sclera thinning.
-This increases the visibility of the blood vessels and uvea below.
+Sclera thinning results in a blue tinge, which increases the visibility of the blood vessels and uvea below.

 Different Stages Or Intensities?